-Political Priority Area Progress to 2018/19 Progress in 2018/19 Planned Action 2019/20 onwards Provide quality transport services within Shetland, and push for improvements in services to and from Shetland.
-The Shetland Transport Strategy was refreshed over the course of the second half of 2017 and the first half of 2018.
+Political Priority Area Progress to 2018/19 Progress in 2018/19 Planned Action 2019/20 onwards transport The Shetland Transport Strategy was refreshed over the course of the second half of 2017 and the first half of 2018.
 The process adopted an extensive engagement process, which identified six main issues that the refreshed strategy should address: Lifeline Transport; Transport Robustness; Community Support; Integration Support; Behavioural Change; and Change Management.
-Development of the supporting draft delivery plan and performance indicators.
 The supporting draft delivery plan was approved by the Zetland Transport Partnership in April 2019.
 The performance indicators are due to be reported late 2019.
 Increase the supply of affordable housing in Shetland.
 Over the two years from April 2016 to March 2018, 183 new houses were built (118 private housing and 65 social housing).
 In 2018/19 62 new houses were built (46 private housing and 16 social housing).
 Strategic Housing Investment Plan 2019/20 - 2023/24 to build 316 new affordable homes in the next five years.
 Improve high- speed broadband and mobile connections throughout Shetland.
 The Council has assisted staff in the Scottish Government who are preparing the Reaching 100% (R100) project.
 R100 should enable more settlements in Shetland to access high-speed broadband including some of the hard-to-reach places not included in the previous Broadband Delivery UK project.
 The Council was awarded £1.91m from the UK Government's Department of Digital, Culture, Media and Sport (DCMS) to fund a network of full fibre broadband connections between public sector premises across Yell and Unst.
 The delivery of R100 to begin in 2019.
 Work on the full fibre broadband connections expected to start in late 2019 with project completion expected mid 2020.